 On September 15, 2003, the Royal Canadian Mint auctioned two different special gold strikings of silver commemorative coins.
 These were sold on eBay and made headline news in Canada since the Royal Canadian Mint had never released special gold strikings before.
 CBC News and other Canadian news outlets followed the auction and reported this story in their business sections.
 These two gold strikings were the size of a Kennedy Half Dollar and they sold for approximately $50,000 and $75,000 (U.S. Dollars).
 Andy Lustig was the successful high bidder and purchased both of these gold strikings on eBay.
 He subsequently sold them to a serious collector of unique numismatic rarities.
 Andy Lustig is a well respected U.S. coin dealer and specializes in coins and patterns from the U.S. and around the world.

-This 1992 $15 special gold striking is more than twice the size of the two special gold strikings that sold on eBay.
-It was also struck without edge lettering.
-This proof gold special striking rivals any U.S. coin, commemorative or pattern, specially struck in gold.
+These 1992 $15 Canadian mint errors are twice the size of the two special gold strikings that sold on eBay.
+These proof gold off-metals rival any U.S. mint error coin.
 For comparison purposes, the U.S. Mint struck two commemorative Panama Pacific Silver Half Dollars in Gold.
 One recently sold in a Heritage Auction for $460,000.
-This amazing gold proof commemorative coin would be the centerpiece of any collection of Canadian coins or commemorative issues.
+Also, several U.S. Indian Head Cents struck in gold on $2 1/2 Dollar blanks and certified by PCGS and NGC as mint errors have sold in public auctions from approximately $275,000, $250,000, $140,000 and $100,000.
+These amazing gold off-metals would be the centerpiece of any collection of Canadian mint error coins or commemorative issues.

 Featured on the cover of Mint Error News Magazine Issue 35

 Gold Errors are featured in Chapter 12 of my